YunoHost/doc/packaging_apps_git.md

 ```
 `git clone` will download a copy of the repository.
 You will have the complete repository, with its branches, commits, and everything (into that apparently little `.git` directory).

-To git clone is usually the starting point of any local work with git.
+To git clone is usually the starting point of any local work with Git.

 *A side note though, if you expect to send your modifications back to the distant repository on GitHub, be sure to have the permission to write on this repository.
 Otherwise, fork before and clone your fork, on which you do have the permission.*